sarahrosehassan/sarahrosehassan/README.md

 ---

 ## 💡 Current Focus
-- 🔐 Mastering the coding interview in Python
+- 🔐 Mastering the coding interview in Python see https://github.com/sarahrosehassan/neetcode-submissions
-- 📝 Writing an undergraduate thesis research paper on the Zag-Smalltalk project
+- 📝 Writing an undergraduate thesis research paper on the Zag-Smalltalk project see https://github.com/sarahrosehassan/Zag-Smalltalk
 ---

 ## 🧠 What I Know